 The simple payback period is a straightforward metric including only the costs and benefits directly related to the implementation of energy-saving measures associated with a code change.
-It represents the number of years required for the energy savings to pay for the cost of the measures, without regard for changes in fuel prices, tax effects, measure replacements, resale values, etc. The simple payback period is useful for its ease of calculation and understandability.
+It represents the number of years required for the energy savings to pay for the cost of the measures, without regard for inflation, changes in fuel prices, tax effects, measure replacements, resale values, etc. The simple payback period is useful for its ease of calculation and understandability.
 Because it focuses on the two primary characterizations of a code change-cost and energy performance-it allows an assessment of cost effectiveness that is easy to compare with other investment options and requires a minimum of input data.
 DOE reports the simple payback period because it is a familiar metric used in many contexts.

 However, because it ignores many of the longer-term factors in the economic performance of an energy-efficiency investment, DOE does not use the payback period as a primary indicator of cost effectiveness for its own decision-making purposes.

-Table 3 shows the simple payback period for the 2015 IECC for Nebraska.
-The simple payback period is calculated by dividing the incremental construction cost by the first-year energy cost savings assuming time-zero fuel prices.
+Table 3 shows the simple payback period for the 2018 IECC for Alabama.
+The simple payback period is calculated by dividing the incremental construction cost by the annual energy cost savings assuming time-zero fuel prices.
 It estimates the number of years required for the energy cost savings to pay back the incremental cost investment without consideration of financing of the initial costs through a mortgage, the favored tax treatment of mortgages, the useful lifetimes of individual efficiency measures, or future escalation of fuel prices.

 Table 3.
-Simple Payback Period for the 2015 IECC Compared to the 2009 IECC
+Simple Payback Period for the 2018 IECC Compared to the 2015 IECC with amendments

-Climate Zone Payback Period (Years) 5A 2.9
+Climate Zone Payback Period (Years)

+2AWH 0.2

+3A 0.8

+3AWH 1.0

+State Average 0.8